Friday Four: Links to end the week

 - Achieving Zero Emissions with More Mobility and Less Mining

 - I've beat this drum before.
 Reducing car dependence needs to be a critical part of our climate policy.
 The Climate and Community project at the University of California, Davis agrees.
 In a recent paper, the organization argues that the U.S. can achieve zero emissions in transportation and avoid the environmental costs of lithium mining by investing in alternatives to cars, reducing lithium battery size, and creating lithium recycling programs.
+Bonus link: Alissa Walker of Curbed agrees, and reminds us that big batteries make electric vehicles heavier and more deadly.

 - The 1619 Project on Hulu